CaitanyaDurley/gcp-ace/udemy/practice_test_2.md

     * Deploy the monitoring pod in a StatefulSet - no
     * Deploy the monitoring pod in a DaemonSet - yes, a DaemonSet is deployed to every node, and container metrics can be obtained from every pod in the cluster
     * Ask developers to reference the monitoring pod in their deployments - no
+1. How can a Cloud SQL instance be made to support point in time recovery?
+    * Use failover replicas - no, this provides HA but does not support point in time recovery
+    * Use binary logging - yes, this records changes to the database, so you can restore to a specific point of time Point in time recovery is the ability to rollback to the database state at a specific point in time in case of data loss or corruption
+1. You have multiple gcloud configurations, including an inactive config with a k8s cluster.
+How can you review the K8s config in the fewest possible steps?
+    * Run `gcloud config configurations describe` - no, the question is unclear, but they want the kubernetes config not the gcloud config
+    * Run `kubectl config use-context` and `kubectl config view` - yes, this sets the appropriate k8s config and views it